gamemann/discourse-topic-update-action/README.md

 To add secrets, go to your repository's **Settings** page -> **Security and variables** -> **Actions** -> **Repository secrets** -> **New repository secret**.

 ## Environment Configuration
+The script that processes and updates the final Markdown contents before updating the Discourse topic loads an environment file if the path to the value of `env_file` exists (default is `.dtua/.env`).

+Here is the configuration for that file.
 The following general variables are available to set inside of the environmental file if specified through the `env_file` input setting.

 | Name | Default | Description |
 | ---- | ------- | ----------- |